Interlock ransomware exploits critical Cisco FMC Zero-Day CVE-2026-20131 for root access

 Technical Analysis: Understanding CVE-2026-20131

 CVE-2026-20131 represents a textbook case of insecure deserialization, a vulnerability class that has plagued Java-based applications for years.
-The flaw exists within the FMC's web interface, where user-supplied Java byte streams are processed without proper validation or sanitization.
+The flaw exists within the FMC software, where user-supplied Java byte streams are processed without proper validation or sanitization.

-According to Cisco's security advisory, the vulnerability occurs when the FMC software deserializes untrusted data from HTTP requests.
-An attacker can craft malicious serialized Java objects that, when processed by the vulnerable deserialization routines, execute arbitrary code with root privileges.
+The vulnerability occurs when the FMC software deserializes untrusted data.
+An attacker can craft malicious serialized Java objects that, when processed by the vulnerable deserialization routines, can execute arbitrary code.

 The attack vector requires no authentication, making it particularly dangerous.
-Attackers need only network access to the FMC's management interface—typically exposed on TCP port 443—to exploit the vulnerability.
+Attackers need only network access to the FMC's management interface to exploit the vulnerability.
 The insecure deserialization occurs before any authentication checks, allowing completely external attackers to compromise systems.

 Real-World Impact and Attack Methodology